How to Send a Heavier Parcel Correctly?

 Practically all European countries have strict limitations for parcels when it comes to weight and size (we’ll get to those a bit later).

-As such, you need to make sure your parcels can fit nicely within a box and make sure that the packaging is strong enough to survive a long journey on transit.
+As such, you need to make sure your parcels can fit nicely within a box and that the packaging is strong enough to survive a long journey in transit.

 Getting the right materials

-For heavier items, cardboard is usually the best-suiting material to form packages along with either stitched or stapled seams.
+For heavier items, cardboard is usually the best material to form packages, with stitched or stapled seams.

-This is especially true for items weighing at least 10 kilograms, where multiple layers of cardboard are recommended for the box to be able to carry the weight as well ensure the sturdiness.
+This is especially true for items weighing at least 10 kilograms, where multiple layers of cardboard are recommended to carry the weight and ensure sturdiness.

-If your item isn’t heavy, but just long, you might find it difficult to find the right box for your item.
-A good tip would be to tape two sturdy cardboard boxes together with something strong like duct tape, again paying attention to the seams of the box.
+If your item isn’t heavy but just long, you might find it difficult to find the right box.
+A good tip is to tape two sturdy cardboard boxes together with something strong like duct tape, again paying attention to the seams.

-Of course, don’t make the box itself too large, as the larger it is, the less durability it will have on transport.
+Of course, don’t make the box itself too large, as the larger it is, the less durable it will be during transport.

-If you don’t want to use cardboard and are looking for a more eco-friendly option, a good alternative can be reusable materials, just make sure that they’re strong enough to support the measurements and weight of your shipment.
+If you don’t want to use cardboard and are looking for a more eco-friendly option, consider reusable materials—just make sure they’re strong enough to support your shipment’s size and weight.